Ilkley, Queensland

+Geography

+Historically a fruit-growing district, the current land use is predominantly rural residential housing with some grazing and horticulture.

 History

 Following the establishment of a settlement there about 1890, the locality was named Ilkley after Ilkey in Yorkshire, England, the home town of the local preacher Joseph Kitson.

-Ilkley Provisional School opened on 25 November 1901, becoming Ilkley State School on 1 January 1909.
+On 16 May 1891, the 10 acre Portion 22 of the Parish of Mooloolah was reserved for a school.
+Tenders were called to erect the school in December 1900.
+Ilkley Provisional School opened on 25 November 1901 under head teacher Walter Jeremy.
+An official opening was held on 17 January 1902.
+It became Ilkley State School on 1 January 1909.
 In 1924, it briefly became a part-time school sharing a teacher with Chevallum State School.
-After that, Ilkley State School remained a full-time school until its final closure in 1964.
+After that, Ilkley State School remained a full-time school until its final closure on 31 December 1964 due to low student attendance.
+It was at 525 Ilkley Road (26.71629°S 152.99710°E).
+The Coolum Branch of the Q.C.W.A. purchased the school building in December 1966 and relocated it to Coolum.